Assistant/Associate Professor Department of Educational Leadership and Postsecondary Education College of Education

 Activities on campus are plentiful for both students and the community.
 The university offers a full calendar of fine and performing arts events offered by music and theatre students, many of which take place in the acoustically outstanding Gallagher-Bluedorn Performing Arts Center.
 The GBPAC also hosts numerous national touring acts as part of its artist series.
 Panther athletics sponsors 15 varsity intercollegiate sports, six men's programs and nine women's programs.
 For more information, visit www.uni.edu.

 CEDAR FALLS: UNI is located in picturesque Cedar Falls, Iowa, a riverfront town with many recreational and entertainment opportunities.
 The metropolitan community of Cedar Falls/Waterloo has a combined population of 165, 000 and offers a pleasant residential setting with a growing industrial base.
-Cedar Falls is a friendly, affordable community with a variety of cultural experiences and is located about 300 miles from Minneapolis, St. Louis, Kansas City, and Chicago.
+Cedar Falls is a friendly, affordable community with a variety of cultural opportunities located about 300 miles from Chicago, 200 miles from Minneapolis and 120 miles from Des Moines.
 For more information, visit www.cedarfalls.com.